Jazzar Pasha: Service with the Mamluks of Egypt

 In 1756, al-Jazzar departed Constantinople for Egypt with Hekimoğlu Ali Pasha as a barber in his entourage.
 Hekimoğlu Ali Pasha had been appointed beylerbey (governor) of Egypt Eyalet and al-Jazzar became a member of his household, serving Hekimoğlu Ali Pasha in the citadel.
 In 1758, possibly as a result of a dispute with another of Hekimoğlu Ali Pasha's men or upon his own intuition, he accompanied Salih Bey al-Qasimi, a Mamluk and the amir al-hajj (commander of the Hajj caravan) to Mecca.
-There, the two men developed a close friendship, and al-Jazzar subsequently entered into the service of Salih Bey.
+There, the two men developed a close friendship, and al-Jazzar subsequently entered into Salih Bey's service.
 After returning to Cairo, al-Jazzar, entered the service of the Mamluk Abdullah Bey, who was a retainer of another Mamluk, Ali Bey al-Kabir, the shaykh al-balad, a powerful post in Egypt with unclear duties, between 1760 and 1766.

 During his time in Abdullah Bey's service, al-Jazzar learned how to speak Arabic, learned the skills and knowledge of the Mamluks and adopted their dress.
 When Abdullah Bey was later killed in an attack by Bedouin tribesmen, al-Jazzar decided to avenge his death.
 He proceeded to set a trap for the Bedouin and ambushed them, killing around 70 tribesmen.
 Thereafter, he became known as "al-Jazzar", which means "the Butcher" in Arabic.
 While later European writers believed al-Jazzar gained his name because of his cruel nature, the name was given to him as a sign of respect.
 The term "al-Jazzar" as an epithet was typically reserved for those who slaughtered Bedouin raiders.